Va1orance/Night/README.md

 Welcome to the design ramble of Night(s).
 This is a family of layouts I created - originally under one design theory, but shifted to each their own later down the line.
 This is going to be a long ramble, so I'll just share what most people will want to know here.

 Do I recommend this layout?
-Yes.
-"Duh", I made it.
-This isn't one of the many meme layouts I make for min-max (optimizing for one specific statistic) and overall follows good design.
+Yes, I made it to be good after all.
+This isn't one of the many meme layouts I make for min-maxing (optimizing for one specific statistic) and overall follows good design.
 Here is the **basic** summary:

 Night